e-abdi/Open-Source-Glider/Glider Components/hulls.rst

 Pressure Relief Valve
 -----------------------
 This is an important component of any subsea housing containing batteries.
 Batteries can produce gas (especially when they fail) which can cause a pressure to build up inside a pressure housing.
 This can be extremely dangerous and casue massive explosions.
 To avoid this, use of a pressure relief valve is essential.
-Seagliders uses these but Slocums for some reason don't!
+Seagliders use these but Slocums for some reason don't!

 .. image:: /images/pressure_relief.jpg